02 / 17

 Can speakers really be invisible?

-Yes — Stealth Acoustics and Sonance Invisible Series speakers mount behind plaster and disappear entirely; for critical-listening rooms we still recommend visible reference speakers.
-Stealth Acoustics and Sonance Invisible Series mount behind plaster and disappear entirely.
+Yes — Stealth Acoustics and Sonance Invisible Series speakers mount behind plaster and disappear entirely.
 Sound quality is excellent for background and voice; for critical-listening rooms we still recommend visible reference speakers.

 Yamaha vs architectural speakers — which is right for the home?